fieldtrip/website/faq/how_are_the_different_head_and_mri_coordinate_systems_defined.md

 ## Details of the DICOM coordinate system

-**DICOM** is a standard for handling digital imaging in medicine, and as such uses a radiological coordinate system, defined as
+**DICOM** is a standard for handling digital imaging in medicine.
+DICOM is also used for ultrasound and X-ray photography and each DICOM file by itself stores a 2D image.
+For MRI data a stack of those files is used to describe the volumetric data and the origin is at the magnet isocenter, which coincides with the center of the gradient coils.
+The definition of the coordinate system is

+- the origin is at the scanner origin, which is the center of the gradient coil
 - x increases from right to left
 - y increases from anterior to posterior
 - z increases from inferior to superior

+{% include image src="/assets/img/faq/how_are_the_different_head_and_mri_coordinate_systems_defined/coordinatesystem_dicom.jpg" width="200" %}

-See [this page](http://dicomiseasy.blogspot.com/2013/06/getting-oriented-using-image-plane.html) for more information about the DICOM coordinate system.
+The paper [The first step for neuroimaging data analysis: DICOM to NIfTI conversion](https://doi.org/10.1016/j.jneumeth.2016.03.001) explains it very well.
+See also [this page](http://dicomiseasy.blogspot.com/2013/06/getting-oriented-using-image-plane.html) for more information about the DICOM coordinate system.

 ## Details of the EEGLAB coordinate system

 The **EEGLAB** coordinate system is identical to the CTF coordinate system (see above), except that it is always expressed in millimeters.

 - the origin is exactly between LPA and RPA
 - the X-axis goes towards NAS